 Moving, renaming or sending an Audacity project

 Moving or renaming Audacity projects can be tricky due to their complex structure as described above.
 Any project can be moved on the same computer, or renamed, by making a copy of the project with thecommand.

 - Sending somebody just an AUP file does not send them an Audacity project - to do that you would need to send the _data folder containing the small AU files too.

-For a simple single track project (that does not have gain or pan settings, or use an envelope to adjust the volume) one possible solution is to not to move the project.
+- For a simple single track project (that does not have gain or pan settings, or use an envelope to adjust the volume) one possible solution is to not move the project.
 Instead, use the command to export a WAV file.
 This WAV file can then be copied to another computer (such as by using a USB flash drive), then the command can be used to load the WAV file into an Audacity project.
 Alternatively the WAV file can be sent by email (if the WAV is not too large) or via a file sharing website to someone else who can import it into an Audacity project on their computer.

 To move to a different location on the same computer, use.
 Save Project As can also be used to transfer the project to another computer on the same network, though this can be slow.
 If it is necessary to move the project by hand, save and close the project then move the AUP file <my_project_name>.AUP and the _data folder <my_project_name>_data to a different folder or computer.
 Ensure that the .AUP file and _data folder remain together in the new folder.

-If you want to move a project to a different computer the project must not depend on external audio files because the actual (absolute) path to these is stored in the AUP file.
+- If moving the project to a different computer, the project must not depend on external audio files because the actual (absolute) path to these is stored in the AUP file.
 Use the command to check whether the project depends on any external files.
 If it does, the dialog box will give you the option to make a copy of those files within the project.

 Backing up Audacity projects